 Examples

-- Direct action – When you click the Edit in canvas button after sending a prompt to Opal, it creates a canvas for collaborative editing.
+- Direct action – Click Edit in canvas after sending a prompt to Opal.
+Opal creates a canvas for collaborative editing.
 This method lets you convert existing content into a canvas automatically.

 See create a canvas for step-by-step instructions.